Harpeth River

-The Harpeth River, 115 mi long, is one of the major streams of north-central Middle Tennessee, United States, and one of the major tributaries of the Cumberland River.
+The Harpeth River, 115 mi long, is one of the major streams of north-central Middle Tennessee, United States, and a major tributary of the Cumberland River.
 Via the Cumberland and the Ohio Rivers, it is part of the Mississippi River watershed.
-The lower portion of the Harpeth is designated as a "scenic river" under the Tennessee Scenic Rivers Act.
+It is one of the only un-dammed rivers in the state of Tennessee.
+The lower segment of the Harpeth, including a portion in Bellevue in Nashville, is designated as a "scenic river" under the Tennessee Scenic Rivers Act.
+In 2020, researchers reported evidence of extant Salamander mussel -- proposed to be listed as an Endangered Species -- on the Harpeth River in Cheatham County, a few miles downstream from Bellevue.

 Course

 The Harpeth rises in the westernmost part of Rutherford County, Tennessee, just to the east of the community of College Grove in eastern Williamson County.
 The upper portion of the river has been contaminated to some extent by the operation of a lead smelting plant located near the Kirkland community that recycled used automobile batteries from the 1950s until the 1990s.

 The stream flows generally westerly into Franklin, the county seat of Williamson County and suburb of Nashville.
 The Harpeth is the source of the area's drinking water supply.

 At Franklin, the course of the river turns more northwesterly; a few miles northwest of Franklin is the mouth of one of the Harpeth's main tributaries, the West Harpeth, which drains much of the southern portion of Williamson County.
 Near this site is an antebellum plantation house called "Meeting of the Waters".
 The river in this area flows quite near the Natchez Trace (the original road of that name, not the modern Parkway named for it, which is several miles distant).
 The river shortly crosses into Davidson County and receives the flow of the Little Harpeth River, another important tributary.
 The stream flows near the unincorporated Nashville suburb of Bellevue and shortly after this flows into Cheatham County.

 The course of the river in Cheatham County is very meandering.
 A few miles into Cheatham County, it is joined by another major tributary, the South Harpeth, which drains some of the southwestern portion of Davidson County, southeastern Cheatham County, and a small portion of northwesternmost Williamson County.

 In Cheatham County is a remarkable civil engineering feat of the early 19th century.
 Ironmaster Montgomery Bell built an iron mill near the "Narrows of the Harpeth".
 At a 7 mi horseshoe bend, Bell's workers cut a tunnel through approximately 200 yards (180 m) of solid rock.
 They used black-powder blasting techniques to build a diversion tunnel to power the mill, which Bell called "Pattison Forge" (often spelled, incorrectly, "Patterson") after his mother's maiden name.
 Bell was so pleased with his mill that he curtailed some of his other area operations and built a home near the site.
 Today, the diversion tunnel and some "slag" are about all that remain of his mill operation.
 The Montgomery Bell Tunnel is a Historic Civil Engineering Landmark.